CodersTV/reactive-path/README.md

 Meteor Reactive Path
 ================

-Just a package to set and get the raw path of an URL.
+Just a package to parse an URI and make it available as a reactive variable.

+Note that this package does not handle changing the browser history or related stuff.

 # Usage